Rdatatable/data.table/.dev/README.md

 # data.table developer

-Inside this repository we provide some tools that improves development experience.
-Most notable one is `cc()` helper function that recompiles C sources, reload R sources and run tests.
+Inside this repository we provide some tools to improves development experience.
+Most notable is the `cc()` helper function that recompiles C sources, reloads R sources, and runs tests.

 Typical development workflow will then look like: